lateus/pokem/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

 ## Known bugs
 * Currently, the `Makefile` is only fully supported on **UNIX**.
-On **Windows**, you will be able to build the application and ths static library, but you must manually erase all leftovers prior to rebuild, since `clean` is not available, as it fails due to the **Windows**'s paths conventions.
+On **Windows**, you will be able to build the application and the static library, but you must manually erase all leftovers prior to rebuild, since `clean` is not available, as it fails due to the **Windows**'s paths conventions.
 Also, some text outputs are buggy.

 -----------------------------------------------------------------------------------------------------------------------------------